Radioactive (film): Critical response

 Deborah Young of The Hollywood Reporter praised Pike's performance, the pacing and the treatment of the subject.
 The Independent gave it two stars and criticised the "on-the-nose writing that sucks the air out of every scene, as characters ceremoniously announce the film's themes and their personal motivations."
 Charles Bramesco of The Guardian panned the film as "by-the-numbers", criticising the script and direction, and gave it one star out of five.
 Kate Taylor of The Globe and Mail concluded that "the viewer may decide [Marie would] rather read a comic book."

-Controversy

-Although the film is actually based on a 2010 graphic novel, it is marketed as a "biopic" on Marie Curie.
-Geraldine McGinty of Cornell University severely criticised the film not just for altering many historical events for dramatic effect, but for misrepresenting Curie's character and that of her husband, e.g. by saying that she stayed at home rather than attending the 1905 Nobel ceremony with Pierre, where he belatedly delivered the lecture for their 1903 prize.
+Although the film is based on a 2010 graphic novel, it is marketed as a "biopic" on Marie Curie.
+Geraldine McGinty of Cornell University criticised the film not just for altering many historical events for dramatic effect, but for misrepresenting Curie's character and that of her husband, e.g. by saying that she stayed at home rather than attending the 1905 Nobel ceremony with Pierre, where he belatedly delivered the lecture for their 1903 prize.
 McGinty said that its misleading analogies, misrepresentation of principal characters, and inappropriate nudity and violence, all make it unsuitable as an educational or biographical source.